by Autistics for Autistics Ontario

 What are the positive alternatives to the negative ABA cycle we’ve been experiencing in our province?
 Here is a brief look.

-Universal Design.
+Accessible Design.
 As with other conditions or disability, accommodations should be central to any home, workplace, school or public space.
-The concept of universal design is that accessibility is “a fundamental condition of good design.”
+The concept of accessible or universal design is that accessibility is “a fundamental condition of good design.

-We have a long way to go in Ontario on universal design.
-Accessibility is too often left to the discretion of individual teachers, employers or others.
-For example, some Ontario public school teachers implement classroom design changes that help autistic students and transform lives, but these projects are currently all ad hoc.
-The Province should consult with autistics and teachers and undertake a Universal Design study for making classrooms across the province accessible and friendly for autistic learners.
+Unfortunately, according to the Ontario Human Rights Commission’s recent report, special education in Ontario essentially hasn’t changed in more than 30 years.
+Currently in Ontario, accessibility is left to the discretion of individual teachers, employers or others.
+The Province should consult with autistics and teachers and undertake an Accessible Design study for making classrooms across the province accessible and friendly for autistic learners.

 At present, autistics are not consulted by the Ontario Government when developing the programs that impact us.
 Autistic youth and adults should be consulted when policy is made.
 The Province can follow the disability rights approach, where the clients are consulted on the accommodations and services needed.
 This approach can be used to look at best practices across the board.